Prompt Schema: Why .sinc.json Is the Future of Prompt Standards

 The Future of Prompt Standards

 Prompts will be treated like code within 2 years.
 They will have file formats, linters, test suites, version control, and CI/CD pipelines.
-The question is not whether this will happen — it is which schema will become the standard.
+The only open question is which schema will win.

-The .sinc.json format has three advantages: it is based on mathematical theory (not arbitrary categories), it is minimal (6 bands, no bloat), and it works with every model (no vendor lock-in).
-The DOI-registered specification ensures the format will not change arbitrarily.
+The .sinc.json format has three advantages.
+First, it comes from math theory, not guesswork.
+Second, it is small (6 bands, no extra bloat).
+Third, it works with every model and locks you into no vendor.
+The DOI-registered specification means the format will not change without a reason.

 {